bparanj/crystal/electronics/book/open-circuit.md

 Current Flow:

 For any work to be done (like lighting a bulb or powering a motor), there must be a complete path for current to flow from the power source, through the load, and back.

-Open Circuit Condition:

 In an open circuit, the current path is interrupted, so no electrons move through the circuit.

-Useful Work:

-Since no energy is delivered to the components in an open circuit, they cannot perform any function or output.
+Since no energy is delivered to the components in an open circuit, they cannot perform any function.
 A closed circuit is necessary to transfer energy and accomplish work.

 TAG